OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 * You can use the [GetDefaultDomain](../reference/built-in-functions/url.md) system action to build URLs within your apps, explicitly using the default domain
 * Emails that are sent from your OutSystems app that contain links to specific screens use the default domain instead of the built-in one

-To set a custom domain as the default domain, follow the [Add a custom domain](#add-a-custom-domain)steps.
+To set a custom domain as the default domain, follow the [Add a custom domain](#add-a-custom-domain) steps.
 Once the domain is active, click the ellipsis menu, and select **Set as default**.

 ![Set domain as default](images/set-default-domain-odcs.png "Set domain as default")